- 1 carton (32 ounces) plus 1 can (14-1/2 ounces) reduced-sodium chicken broth

 - 3 cups frozen corn, thawed

 - In a large saucepan, combine the first 12 ingredients.
 Bring to a boil.
 Reduce heat; cover and simmer for 1 hour.
 Add corn; cook 10 minutes longer.
-Top each serving with tortilla chips; sprinkle with cheese.
+Top with tortilla chips and cheese.
 Yield: 8 servings.

 Reviews for Southwestern Chicken Tortilla Soup